Menditect/documentation/docs/mta/teststep-exception.md

 ## Definition

 A Teststep Exception occurs during the execution of a [Teststep](Teststep/).
-A Teststep Exception occurs because in the [Application Instance](application-instance) where the test was executed, a Mendix Error occured that was not handled by an [Error Handler](https://docs.mendix.com/refguide/error-handling-in-microflows/).
+A Teststep Exception occurs because in the [Application Instance](application-instance) where the test was executed, a Mendix Error occured that was not handled by a Mendix [Error Handler](https://docs.mendix.com/refguide/error-handling-in-microflows/).

-A Teststep Exception can be handled by a [Teststep Exception Handler](Teststep#exception-handling).
+If a Teststep Exception is not handled by Mendix, it can be handled by MTA, by setting a [Teststep Exception Handler](Teststep#exception-handling) to `Continue`.

 A Teststep Exception is not to be confused with the [Coverage Exception](coverage-exception).